wp-plugins/wp-developer-assistant/readme.txt

 * 1.0.1 - 2008-06-26 - Initial release version
 * 1.0.2 - 2008-06-26 - Slight modification that required a new version
 * 1.0.3 - 2008-07-01 - Added support for PHP 4
+* 1.0.4 - 2015-08-12 - Removed sources of PHP Warnings and replaced uses of deprecated WordPress functions with newer equivalents

 == More Information ==